ramirocabral/aws-solutions-architect-associate-notes-SAAC03/machine_learning/QuickSight.md

 # QuickSight

 ## TLDR
-Quicksight is an interactive dashboard for buisness intelligence, leveragin an AI and serverless architecture.
+Quicksight is an interactive dashboard for buisness intelligence, leveraging an AI and serverless architecture.

 ## Dashboard
 - define users